Rocketseat/umbriel/README.md

-Enviar emails pra uma lista de uma forma fácil
+Send emails to a list the easy way
 --------

-RF
+**Functional resources**
-- Importar uma lista em CSV e relacionar ela com um tag;
+- Import a list in CSV and relate it to a tag;
-- Enviar mensagem para uma ou mais tags;
+- Send message to one or more tags;
-- Listar inscritos em uma ou mais tag;
+- List subscribers in one or more tags;
-- Visualização do progresso de envio (concluído/não concluído);
+- Viewing the shipping progress (completed / not completed);

-RNF
+**Non-functional resources**
-- Utilizar Amazon SES ($1 - 10.000)
+- Use Amazon SES ($ 1 - 10,000);
-- Utilizar MongoDB
+- Using MongoDB;
-- Utilizar Express
+- Use Express;
-- Utilizar serviço mensageria (Redis)
+- Use messaging service (Redis);

-RN
+**Business rules**
-- Na importação, se a tag não existir ela deve ser criada
+- Na importação, se a tag não existir ela deve ser criada;
-- Na importação, se o usuário já existir, só vamos veicula-lo com a tag
+- Na importação, se o usuário já existir, só vamos veicula-lo com a tag;
-- A importação deve permitir múltiplas tags
+- A importação deve permitir múltiplas tags;